igorwang/codepass/README.md

 # codepass

-A repository for interviews include leetcode and system desgin etc.
+A repository for interviews includes LeetCode and system design, among other things.